llsoftsec/llsoftsecbook/book.md

 A number of attacks have been described over the past few years.
 A few examples, categorized per branch predictor component they target, are:

-- Conditional branch direction predictor\index{Conditional branch direction predictor}: BranchScope [@Evtyushkin2018], BlueThunder [@Huo2019].
+- Conditional branch direction predictor\index{conditional branch direction predictor}: BranchScope [@Evtyushkin2018], BlueThunder [@Huo2019].
 These
   attacks infer whether a branch is taken or not taken in a victim process.
 They do so by carefully making sure that a branch in the spy process uses the same